bungle-bear/bungle-bear.github.io/raiding.md

 I hadn't even been aware that I was doing this.
 Possessed with this knowledge, I was then able to focus on improving my CPM.
 That's just one small example.
-Even now, although I'm basically competent at my job (I guess I could be considered above average), when I look at my logs, I still see lots of mistakes and things I could improve.
+Even now, although I'm basically competent at my job, when I look at my logs, I still see lots of mistakes and things I could improve.

 (I should warn you that ACT is not officially endorsed by the game's developers,